DMendoza013/MVC-Tech-Blog/README.md

 ## Credits

-The mini-project for the week helped me set up the models and server.js
+The mini-project for the week helped me set up the models, server.js, and I used the jass.css file to help format the HTML in views.